Owerre/Anomaly-Detection/README.md

 In the semi-supervised setting, a large unlabeled dataset and a small labeled dataset are given.
 The goal is to train a classifier on the entire dataset that would predict the labels of the unlabeled data points in the training set.
 This is called transductive semi-supervised learning.
 In the present problem, we have created a semi-supervised learning dataset consisting of 92\%  unlabeled data points and 8\% labeled data points.

-Using self-training semi-supervised learning method, we trained two base classifiers:
+Using self-training semi-supervised learning method, we've trained two base classifiers:

 - Logistic Regression